Allena Pharmaceuticals Reports Third Quarter 2019 Financial Results and Provides Business Update

 Recent Business Highlights and Upcoming Milestones:

-ALLN-346: ALLN-346 is a first-in-class, orally administered, novel urate degrading enzyme that has been designed for activity and stability in the GI tract.
-Allena is working to complete its preclinical development of ALLN-346 for the treatment of hyperuricemia in patients with gout in the setting of advanced CKD, and to scale its manufacturing processes to support clinical studies.
+ALLN-346: ALLN-346 is a first-in-class, orally administered, novel urate degrading enzyme that has been designed for activity and stability in the gastrointestinal tract.
+Allena is completing its preclinical development of ALLN-346 for the treatment of hyperuricemia in patients with gout in the setting of advanced CKD and also scaling its manufacturing processes to support clinical studies.
+Allena expects to file an Investigational New Drug (IND) application with the U.S.

-- Cash Position: As of September 30, 2018, cash and cash equivalents were $70.6 million, as compared to $94.5 million as of December 31, 2017.
-This decrease was primarily due to cash used in operating activities.
+- Cash Position: As of September 30, 2019, cash and cash equivalents were $39.4 million, as compared to $61.6 million as of December 31, 2018.
+This decrease was primarily due to cash used in operating activities, partially offset by aggregate gross proceeds of approximately

-- G&A Expenses: G&A expenses were $2.4 million for the third quarter of 2018, as compared to $1.4 million for the third quarter of 2017.
-This increase was primarily due to increases in compensation and benefit costs, including stock-based compensation, and costs attributable to operating as a public company during the third quarter of 2018, as compared to the third quarter of 2017.
+- R&D Expenses: R&D expenses were $10.8 million for the third quarter of 2019, as compared to $7.3 million for the third quarter of 2018.
+The increase was primarily due to costs incurred for the URIROX-2 trial, which was initiated during the fourth quarter of 2018, and an increase of formulation and development costs incurred advancing ALLN-346.

 |Selected Condensed Consolidated Balance Sheet Data|